Varsham (2014 film)

-Varsham (Rains) is a 2014 Malayalam drama film written and directed by Ranjith Sankar.
+Varsham (Rains) is a 2014 Malayalam family drama film written and directed by Ranjith Sankar.
 The film stars Mammootty and Asha Sarath in the main roles, T. G. Ravi as the antagonist, along with Mamta Mohandas, Govind Padmasoorya and Master Prajwal in major supporting roles.
 It features a film score and soundtrack by Bijibal.
 Varsham released worldwide on 6 November 2014.
 The film received generally positive reviews from critics.

 Plot

 The film narrates the story of Venu who is an affluent finance company owner but at the same time very much uses the usual croony tactics finance companies use to build their business.
 His world is limited to only his son and wife.
 Like any father he imposes his dreams and aspirations on his son without realizing the effect it is having on him.